JSGerke/RAVENsoftware/README.md

 RAVEN is free for academic use only.
 Please contact thomas.gruenewald@med.uni-muenchen.de to receive your login password.

 ### AVAILABLE DATASETS
 We additionally, provide two normalized microarray datasets which are suitable to use with RAVEN.
-They are published with our latest RAVEN release.
+They are published with our RAVEN release.
 The datasets cover gene expression values of normal tissues, pediatric sarcomas and most common cancers.
 You can find a list summarizing all tumors and normal tissues in the coresponding README.txt attached to your downloaded .zip file.
+**Download the datasets here:** https://github.com/JSGerke/RAVENsoftware/releases

 ### CITATION
 When using RAVEN for your research, please acknowledge our work supporting your research by citing our corresponding paper.